vovacha/cortex/README.md

 ## How to build the app

-Prerequisites: Ensure that Rust, Node, and Yarn are installed, and an AWS Cognito Pool has been created.
+Prerequisites: ensure that Rust, Node, and Yarn are installed, and an AWS Cognito Pool has been created.

 Rename `example.env` to `.env` and provide values for all the variables.

 Install the dependencies:

 `yarn install`

 Build and run a development version:

 `yarn tauri:dev`